 Will First Command Bank be lending me the money?

-The proposed program is a payroll advance as opposed to a traditional loan.
+The proposed program is a payroll advance, similar to a loan.
+See next question below on repayment terms.
 In the event of a government shutdown for which you meet the criteria, First Command Bank will cover the amount of normal net pay for eligible clients.
 Once the normal direct deposit begins again, the amount that First Command Bank provides to you will be deducted from your account.
 There will be no fees or interest charged on the advance.

 Will you be offering any other forms of assistance in the event of a future shutdown?

 We anticipate offering various other programs to help clients who may be affected by a government shutdown.
 First Command Bank expects to make the following provisions to assist clients: